IzabelaEdmunds/RepData_PeerAssessment1/PA1_template.md

 Windows 7 (64-bit), R version 3.1.3, RStudio version 0.98.1103

 PLEASE NOTE:
-- toc: changed to "no" as I do not want automatically generated table of contents.
 - I do not round up the figures in the calculations.
 - Enlgish is not my first language, so my appologies for any bad English.